 Thiruvalluvar Day is usually celebrated either on the 15th or 16th of January in the state of Tamil Nadu.
 The occasion is named in the honor of the poet, Thiruvalluvar, and is a part of the Pongal celebrations.
-In the year 2020, Thiruvalluvar Day will be celebrated on 16 January 2020.
-The day is usually celebrated after the end of the three-day Pongal celebrations.

 Why it is being celebrated?

 Thiruvalluvar was a renowned philosopher and poet who was said to have lived in the 4th century BCE.
 His contribution to the Tamil literature is immense, which is echoed through his works that continue to inspire people to this day.
 Best known for penning Thirukkural, a collection of couplets on ethics, political and economic matters, and love, Thiruvalluvar is remembered by the people of Tamil Nadu through his literary work.
 A beautifully sculpted statue of the famed scholar exists in the city of Chennai.